solh8229/osint-recon-hub/README.md

 # 🔍 OSINT & Recon Resource Hub

-> A curated collection of tools and resources for open-source intelligence, digital investigations, and threat monitoring.
+> A curated collection of tools and resources for open-source intelligence, digital investigations and threat monitoring.
-> **For authorized use only — ethical and legal investigative purposes.**
+> **For authorized use only ethical and legal investigative purposes.**

 ---